 Q-01: Where do volunteers park?

-A: Pre-race day parking on Fri.
-(Goodie Bag Stuffing) and Sat., for the Health & Fitness Expo in the Westin Ballroom is in the Sheraton parking garage in Ka'anapali.
+A: Pre-race day parking on Thursday, Oct.
+11th (Goodie Bag Stuffing) is in Whaler's Village parking and for the Health & Fitness Expo in the Westin Ballroom, the Sheraton parking garage in Ka'anapali.
 You will receive a pass when you check in for your shift at the volunteer table at the Expo.

 A: Race Day parking on Sunday is at Lahaina Civic Center. (see maps) Shuttles to the finish line area will be available.